evapalatou/dream-life-fitness/README.md

 # Dream Life Fitness

 Dream Life Fitness is a site that hopes to help keep people motivated to meet up for runs on a regular basis.
 The site will be targeted toward individuals or group of people who are looking for a way to socialise and keep themselves fit.
 Love Running will be useful for runners to see exactly when and where they should be to join the running club.
+The site can be accessed by this <a href="https://evapalatou.github.io/dream-life-fitness/index.html" target="_blank">link</a>.

 ![Dream Life Mockup](documentation/mockup.png)